Creepy crawly half term at Dyrham Park

 If you want to warm up in the tea-room, there will be plenty of warming soups, stews and hot drinks on offer.

-As well as the trail and the crafts there will be all the regular fun - daily deer park walks, the Old Lodge play area and plenty of wide open space and autumn colour to explore.
+As well as the trail and the crafts there will be all the regular fun - daily parkland walks, the Old Lodge play area and plenty of wide open space and autumn colour to explore.